arangodb/release-test-automation/README.md

  - `--[no-]encryption-at-rest` turn on encryption at rest for Enterprise packages
  - `--create-oneshard-db/--do-not-create-oneshard-db` create a single-sharded database and run all makedata tests in it in addition to the _system DB
  - `--force-oneshard/--do-not-force-oneshard` command ArangoDB to use only single-sharded database
+ - `--force-manual-upgrade` instead of utilizing starter rolling upgrade, use RTA code to upgrade.
  - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.
  - `--src` switches to [Source directory](#source-installer) logic
  - `--package-dir` The directory where you downloaded the nsis .exe / deb / rpm [/ dmg WIP]